Public Administration (PUBA)

 PUBA 606 Public Administration Personnel Management (3) Understand the pivotal role that effective human resource management (also known as personnel management) plays in improving organizational effectiveness.
 Topics include managing diversity, employment law and discrimination, performance appraisal, and labor-management relations.
 PUBA and PUBA Cert. majors only.
 Graduate students only.
 A-F only.
 (Spring only)

-PUBA 607 Public Administration Research Methods (3) Introduction to research methods for graduate students and administrators to understand the principles and methods used to conduct and analyze valid research.
+PUBA 607 Public Administration Research Methods (3) Introduction to research methods for public administrators to understand the principles and methods used to conduct and analyze valid research.
 Examples are oriented to the field; theory and hands-on practice utilized.
 PUBA and PUBA Cert. majors only.
 Graduate students only.
 A-F only.
 (Spring only)

 PUBA 608 Public Budgeting (3) Institutions and issues related to public-sector budgeting at federal, state, and local levels.
 Process of developing public budgets and constraints on public policy reflected in budgets.
 PUBA majors only.
 A-F only.
 (Fall only)